Micronutrients

 Vitamin B12 effect

 Vitamin B12 is a real all-rounder – it can do much more than just support your nervous system!
-If you follow a vegan or vegetarian diet, it is particularly important to know how to get enough B12.
-We show you how to optimise your vitamin B12 intake and explain its many benefits!
+Especially if you are vegan or vegetarian, you should know how to get enough B12.
+We will show you how to optimally cover your vitamin B12 requirements and explain its versatile effects!

 What is vitamin B12?